2-alchemists/krossboard-docs/content/docs/deploy-for-google-gke.md

 ## Step 4: Get Access to Krossboard UI
 Go to the GCP console to get the IP address of the instance.

-Then open a browser tab and point it to this URL `http://instance-addr/`.
+Then open a browser tab and point it to this URL `http://KROSSBOARD_IP/`, changing `KROSSBOARD_IP` to the IP address of the Krossboard instance.

 Here are credentials to log in: